rasbt/python-machine-learning-book/faq/scale-training-test.md

 - sample5: 6 cm -> class ?
 - sample6: 7 cm -> class ?

-If we look at the "unstandardized “length in cm" values in our training datast, it is intuitive to say that all of these samples are likely belonging to class 2.
-However, if we standardize these by re-computing the *standard deviation* and and *mean* from the new data, we would get similar values as before (i.e., properties of a standard normal distribtion) in the training set and our classifier would (probably incorrectly) assign the “class 2” label to the samples 4 and 5.
+If we look at the "unstandardized “length in cm" values in our training dataset, it is intuitive to say that all of these samples are likely belonging to class 2.
+However, if we standardize these by re-computing the *standard deviation* and and *mean* from the new data, we would get similar values as before (i.e., properties of a standard normal distribution) in the training set and our classifier would (probably incorrectly) assign the “class 2” label to the samples 4 and 5.

 - sample5: -1.21 -> class 2
 - sample6: 0 -> class 2